raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ![Black wire](images/ground-wire-loop.png)

-For the final end, use pliers to fold over the bare wire to make it twice as thick before putting this wire alone inside a crimp and tightening up as before.
+For the final end, use pliers to fold the bare wire over to make it twice as thick before putting this wire alone inside a crimp and tightening up as before.
 You should end up with a chain containing six crimped ends and one black plastic jumper end.

 ## Connecting wires to the button terminals

 First you will connect your ground loop to the buttons.
 Starting with the top button, take the crimped wire end furthest from the black plastic jumper lead.
-Slide down the insulation boot, hold the crimp between finger and thumb and push it all the way onto the button terminal.
+Slide the insulation boot down, hold the crimp between finger and thumb and push it all the way onto the button terminal.
 Once the crimp is firmly in place, slide the insulation boot back up.
 Repeat to attach one of the black ground wire connections to each of the six buttons.

 ![Ground wire connected to buttons](images/ground-wire-done.png)